ietf-wg-alto/draft-ietf-alto-unified-props-new/example.md

                            ".state": "TX"},
     "ipv4:192.0.3.16/28": {".ASN": "12345",
                            ".state": "MN"}
   }
 }
 ```

 ## Filtered Property Map Example #3 ## {#filt-prop-map-example-3}

 The following example uses the filtered property map resource to request the
+`default-network-map.pid` property and the `alt-network-map.pid` property for
-`pid` property for several IPv4 addresses and prefixes.
+a set of IPv4 addresses and prefixes.

-Note that the entity `ipv4:192.0.3.0/27` is redundant in the response.
-Although
+Note that the entity `ipv4:192.0.3.0/27` is decomposed into two entities
-it can inherit a value of `defaultpid` for the `pid` property from the entity
-`ipv4:0.0.0.0/0`, none of addresses in it is in `defaultpid`.
-Because blocks
-`ipv4:192.0.3.0/28` and `ipv4:192.0.3.16/28` have already covered all addresses in
+`ipv4:192.0.3.0/28` and `ipv4:192.0.3.16/28`, as they have different
-that block.
-So an ALTO server who wants a compact response can omit this entity.
+`default-network-map.pid` property values.

 <!--
 Note that the value of `pid` for the prefix `ipv4:192.0.2.0/26` is `pid1`, even